Google Cloud Platform: Single NIC BIG-IP VE¶

 When you log back in, on the Advanced Network Configuration area, click Finished.screen, in the

 Traffic goes through BIG-IP VE to a pool.
-Your application servers should be members of this pool.
+You must add your application servers to this pool.

 Open a web browser and go to the BIG-IP Configuration utility, for example: